 Condominiums and apartment buildings are examples of this.

 Apartment buildings and condominiums are often well-maintained because decent people are concerned about their surroundings.
-Custodial and aesthetics are majorities of reasons why we do maintenance.
+Custodial and aesthetics are the significant reasons why we do maintenance.
 Still, the machinery and mechanical systems of the building are also vital for the comfort and safety of the occupants.

-Whether public or privately owned, the ownership of a property has a considerable influence on the care of an apartment building or a condominium complex.
+Whether public or privately owned, property ownership has a considerable influence on the care of an apartment building or a condominium complex.

 Private housing may vary from high-end condos to run-down and abandoned structures in various stages of decay.
 The amount of cash spent on upkeep is entirely up to the discretion of private owners.
 Decision-makers might include the building’s owner, property manager, or a homeowners association.